 (b) During the Transition Period incentive compensation included certain incentive compensation costs that were contingent upon confirmation by the Bankruptcy Court of a plan of reorganization that satisfied the requirements of the Bankruptcy Code.
-These costs included incentive compensation of \$10.3 million awarded under the Pilgrim's Pride Corporation FY2009 Performance Bonus Plan approved by the Bankruptcy Court on September 29, 2009, and both cash incentive compensation of \$2.0 million and share-based incentive compensation of \$1.8 million awarded under the Pilgrim's Pride Corporation FY2009 Performance Bonus Plan approved by the Bankruptcy Court on September 29, 2009, and both cash incentive compensation of \$2.0 million and share-based incentive compensation awarded and Restated Employment Agreement?
-The Company and Don Jackson, the Company's former Chief Executive Officer, which was approved by the Bankruptcy Court on January 27, 2009 (the "Jackson Employment Agreement").
-The Company recognized share-based compensation expense of \$0.9 million on December 10, 2009, when restrictions on 1,542,828 shares of common stock awarded to Dr. Jackson Employment Agreement.
-The Company also recognized share-based compensation expense of \$0.9 million on December 27, 2009, when restrictions on 1,542,828 shares of common stock awarded to the Dr. Jackson expired upon the Company's achievement of certain financial performance targets established under the Jackson expired upon the Company's achievement of certain financial performance targets of common stock awarded to the Dr. Jackson expired upon the Company's achievement of certain financial performance.
-As of December 27, 2009, the intrinsic value of the shares of common stock awarded to Dr. Jackson totaled \$25.9 million.

-(e) For the year ended December 26, 2010, Finance costs related to various credit facilities included expenses related to the elimination of an amortized loan cost associated with the Prior Secured Credit Facilities and the Unsecured Notes and the recognition in earnings of a previously unrealized gain on a derivative instrument designated as a cash flow hedge associated with the Unsecured Notes.
+These costs included incentive compensation of \$10.3 million awarded under the Pilgrim's Pride Corporation FY2009 Performance Bonus Plan approved by the Bankruptcy Court on September 29, 2009, and both cash incentive compensation of \$2.0 million and share-based incentive compensation of \$1.8 million awarded under the Amended and Restated Employment Agreement between the Company and Don Jackson, the Company's former Chief Executive Officer, which was approved by the Bankruptcy Court on January 27, 2009 (the "Jackson Employment Agreement").
+The Company recognized share-based compensation expense of \$0.9 million on December 10, 2009, when restrictions on 1,542,828 shares of common stock awarded to Dr. Jackson lapsed following the confirmation of the Plan and the Company's achievement of certain financial performance targets established under the Jackson Employment Agreement.
+The Company also recognized share-based compensation expense of \$0.9 million on December 27, 2009, when restrictions on 1,542,828 shares of compensation expense of \$0.9 million on December 27, 2009, when restrictions on 1,542,828 shares of compensation expense of \$0.9 million on December 27, 2009, when restrictions on 1,542,828 shares of compensation expense of \$0.9 million on December 27, 2009, when restrictions on 1,542,828 shares of compensation expense of \$0.9 million and the Company's achievement of certain financial performance targets established under the Jackson Employment Agreement.
+The Company also recognized share-based compensation expense of \$0.9 million on December 27, 2009, when restrictions on 1,542,828 shares of common stock awarded to the Dr. Jackson expired upon the Company's achievement of certain financial performance targets established under the Jackson Employment Agreemen earnings of a previously unrealized gain on a derivative instrument designated as a cash flow hedge associated with the Unsecured Notes.
 For the year ended September 26, 2009, Finance costs related to various credit facilities included finance costs related to the DIP Credit Agreement.

+(c) For the year ended December 26, 2010, Finance costs related to various credit facilities included expenses related to the elimination of an amortized loan cost associated with the Prior Secured Credit Facilities and the Unsecured Notes and the recognition in